-33. Shop steward to act as link between labour and management.- (1) in every establishment in which fifty or more workmen are employed, shop stewards, from amongst the workmen in a shop, section or department of the establishment, shall,-
+33. (1) in every establishment in which fifty or more workmen are employed, shop stewards, from amongst the workmen in a shop, section or department of the establishment, shall,-

-(a) where there is a collective bargaining agent in the establishment, be nominated by it, or
+(a) where there is a collective bargaining agent in the establishment, be nominated by it, or secret ballot held in the prescribed manner.

-(b) where there is no collective bargaining agent in the establishment, be elected at a secret ballot held in the prescribed manner.
+(b) where there is no collective bargaining agent in the establishment, be elected at a